google/mobly/docs/logcat_pubsub_tutorial.md

 time: 2018-10-02 16:19:00.408000
 pid: 1463
 tid: 1463
-tag: vol.Events
+tag: BluetoothManagerService
-message: writeEvent dismiss_dialog volume_controller
-regex match groups: ('dismiss_dialog', 'volume_controller')
+message: Airplane Mode change - current state:  ON regex match groups: ('ON',)
 ```

-This saves you from having to backtrack through the existing logcat file
+Notice that the potential for a race condition between placing the device
-to search for the given event.
-In cases where the logcat line is caused by
+into airplane mode to detecting the resulting logcat line has been
-another test input, the context manager helps prevent race conditions since
-the test input can be scheduled after the creation of the context manager
-but before the call to the event's `wait()` method.
+eliminated because the tracking of the logcat event happens before the
+enabling of airplane mode.
+Upon exiting the context manager, the event
+subscriber is automatically unsubscribed.